yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 Secrets are used to store the cluster user’s object store authn/authz information, to be passed to automation so that operations can be performed on the user’s behalf.

-- Green objects represent COSI APIs.
+- **Green** objects represent COSI APIs.
-- Yellow objects represent user defined Kubernetes primitives
+- **Yellow** objects represent user defined Kubernetes primitives
-- Red objects represent object store service instances
+- **Red** objects represent platform service instances (i.e. storage and users)
-- Grey objects represent possible connectors between the Bucket API and workloads.
-The exact relation will be defined during design of the COSI automation.
+- **Grey** objects represent *possible* connectors between the Bucket API and workloads.

 ### Greenfield: Dynamic Bucket Creation

-In an automated system where bucket lifecycles are managed by a COSI controller, a user will define a [Bucket](#bucket), containing a reference a [Bucket Class](#BucketClass).
+In an automated system where bucket lifecycles are managed by a COSI controller, a user will define a [Bucket](#bucket), containing a reference a [Bucket Class](#bucketclass).
 Bucket Classes are admin-created objects representing a preset configuration for bucket creation.
-A [Bucket Content](#BucketContent) object is generated and encapsulates all configuration information from the BucketClass and Bucket.
+A [Bucket Content](#bucketcontent) object is generated and encapsulates all configuration information from the BucketClass and Bucket.
 The BucketContent will store all necessary information about the provisioned storage instance, including connection data.